gaurankgoyal/Redis-Cluster-Docker-Compose/README.md

 sh run.sh CREATE
 ```

-It will start a redis cluster with 3 master and 3 slave node in data sharding mode.
+It will start a redis cluster with 3 master and 3 slave nodes in data sharding mode.

 ### Destroy Cluster